Summer Institute for College and University Teachers

-Those who applied in 2020 may choose to be considered in next year’s
+Those who applied in 2020 may choose to be considered in the 2022

-applicant pool without reapplying (more information will be forthcoming).
+applicant pool without reapplying (more information is forthcoming).

 David Hume (1711-1776) was a prominent intellectual of the Enlightenment.
 His impact, overall, is arguably even greater than luminaries such as Adam Smith and Thomas Reid, on the Scottish front, and Rousseau and Voltaire, on the French side.